1. Am I required to take an internship for my writing major or minor?

 9. Can I register for a credit-bearing internship online?

 No. Registration is only through a written H&S proposal, no later than one week into the selected semester.
-Once you’ve been accepted at a site, our internship director will work with you to help you complete your brief 2-page proposal and gain the necessary signatures.
+Once you’ve been accepted at a site, our internship director will work with you to help you complete your brief proposal and become registered.